behcpl/Unity-MvpToolkit/Documentation~/configuration.md

-Additive scene loading

-Each scene have root element with configuration script

-Simple di

-Use pure di (constructor) where possible

-IInjectable for monobehaviors
+##Configuration

+*(wip)*
+Configuration elements:
+ - Root element on scene (additive loading)
+ - ScriptableObject (for addressables)

+MiniDiContainer - simplistic dependency injection system

-Get dependencies from context or resolve from container, but only inside configuration phase
+Use pure di (by constructor) where possible, and IInjectable for MonoBehaviours Get dependencies from context or resolve from container, but only inside configuration phase